Who’s Drinking All the Modelo?

 And who’s drinking it?

-Modelo Especial’s surge is concentrated in a few high-octane markets — most notably California, Texas, and Illinois.
-These three states account for a significant share of national beer sales, and in all of them, Modelo is a top-three brand.
-In California, it’s #1.
+Modelo Especial’s surge is concentrated in a few high-octane markets, most notably California, Texas, and Illinois.
+These three states account for a significant share of national beer sales, and in all of them, Modelo is a top-tier brand.

-Whether it’s stocked at taquerias, corner stores, backyard parties, or bar patios, its about as common as water.
+Whether it is stocked at taquerias, corner stores, backyard parties, or bar patios, it is about as common as water.

 Inside Modelo’s Explosive Growth Strategy